Nonlocality, Integrability and Quantum Chaos in the Spectrum of Bell Operators: RESULTS

-In Fig.~\ref{fig4}, for each shown value of $n$ we have estimated the Poissonian regions using $10^3$ random directions and $10^5$ random unitaries $U$.
-We observe that the volumes associated to Poisson NNSD become smaller as the number of parties increases.
-Our numerical study suggests that this volume tends to zero in the asymptotic limit.
-Therefore, this further supports our conjecture that the Poisson NNSD observed around the point maximally violating the Bell inequality~\eqref{eq:PIBI} is indeed a special case.
-This observation applies to the maximal violation of each irrep displaying nonlocality.
+In Fig.~\ref{fig4}, we have estimated the Poissonian regions for each displayed value of $n$ using $10^3$ random directions and $10^5$ random unitaries $U$.
+We observe that the volumes associated to Poisson RCS distribution diminish as the number of parties increases, suggesting that this volume tends to zero in the asymptotic limit.
+These results further support our conjecture that the Poisson RCS distribution observed around the point of maximal Bell inequality~\eqref{eq:PIBI} violation is indeed a special case.
+This observation applies to the maximal violation of each irrep exhibiting nonlocality.

+This analysis reveals the fragile nature of the integrable behavior: it emerges only within a vanishingly small neighborhood around the optimal settings, suggesting that the Poissonian statistics are a singular feature of the optimal configuration.